 California Department of Social Services chose to disseminate a portion of the work in the form of an All County Information Notice (ACIN) AB 1790 ACIN official draft

 Families NOW has obtained funding from the Sierra Health Foundation to publish a more inclusive Guide and Toolkit for making permanency competent mental health services available and accessible to adoptive, guardian, kinship families, and others embracing a lifelong parental commitment to children not born to them.
-Our target for publication ofe guide is March 2017.
+Our target for publication of guide is September 2017.

 For more information on AB 1790: See Legislation » AB1790